mattihicks/mattihicks/ultrasound.md

        <div class="col-2">
        </div>
        <div class="col-8">
-       	<h2 class="projectTitle">Field research</h2>
+       	<h2 class="projectTitle">Surveys, classes, and field research</h2>
-        <p>The team first sent surveys to midwives working on the current GE machines, as well as visited local Seattle hospitals to learn about ultrasound technology.
-We then traveled to Uganda and conducted fieldwork in southern rural Uganda, meeting with midwives doing their best to deliver babies and keep mothers alive.</p>
+        <p>The team first mailed surveys to midwives working on the current GE machines in Kampala and in rural southern Uganda.
+We also conducted <span style="font-family:GT-Walsheim-Medium">contextual inquires</span> at local Seattle hospitals to learn about ultrasound technology.</p>
+        <p>We then traveled to Uganda and visited an ultrasound institute in Kampala, where we <span style="font-family:GT-Walsheim-Medium">attended ultrasound classes</span> with midwives.
+We also visited several clinics, <span style="font-family:GT-Walsheim-Medium">interviewing doctors, midwives, and mothers</span> to understand the health care system in Uganda.</p>
-        <p>We learned that the midwives often worked 14 to 18 hours a day without reliable electricity.
+<p> We then traveled south and conducted <span style="font-family:GT-Walsheim-Medium">fieldwork</span> in the Isingiro District, meeting with midwives who often worked 14 to 18 hours a day without reliable electricity.
 The donated GE machines were very complicated, and when minor technical issues occurred, the midwives put the device in a corner or closet without further use.</p>
       </div>
     </div>
   </div>